 - Extracting fluid from the cyst with a needle followed by an injection of cortisone to relieve the irritation.

-- A pressure dressing worn at all times, except when bathing, for 2 weeks.
+- A pressure dressing worn at all times, except when bathing, for two weeks.

-- A wrist splint worn at all times, except when bathing, for 4 weeks.
+- A wrist splint worn at all times, except when bathing, for four weeks.

-If other treatments do not relieve your symptoms or if the cyst returns after conservative treatment, your doctor may recommend outpatient surgical removal.
+Suppose other treatments do not relieve your symptoms or the cyst returns after conservative treatment.
+In that case, your doctor may recommend outpatient surgical removal.